garimachandna/demorepo/README.md

 # demorepo
-this is only for demo purpose
+this is only for demo purpose of git